RasaHQ/rasa/docs/core/policies.rst

 Which allows you to set the ``augmentation_factor``.
 The ``augmentation_factor`` determines how many augmented stories are subsampled during training.
-Subsampling of the augmented stories is done in order to not get too many stories from augmentation, since it can become very large quickly.
+Subsampling of the augmented stories is done in order to not get too many stories from augmentation, since their number can become very large quickly.
 The number of sampled stories is ``augmentation_factor``x10.

 ``--augmentation 0`` disables all augmentation behavior.